 If your cat strains to urinate, it could indicate a urinary tract infection, stress or something more serious.
 Difficulty urinating might be caused by stones or crystals in the bladder, inflammation, blood clots or cancer.

-Not eating could be a result of a cat’s dislike of a new food — but it’s not common for a cat to go a full day without eating or drinking.
+A cat not eating could be a result of a cat’s dislike of a new food — but it’s not common for a cat to go a full day without eating or drinking.
 If you notice this behavior, contact an emergency vet to rule out kidney failure, complications from diabetes or intestinal obstruction.

-At your regular vet visits, ask a professional if the clinic offers 24/7 emergency care — and if not, ask for a recommendation.
+At your regular vet visits, ask a professional if the clinic offers 24/7 emergency vet care — and if not, ask for a recommendation.
 Always have a cat first-aid kit and a safe and comfortable cat carrier ready to go.
 Keep your vet clinic’s number, as well as the emergency facility’s information, in your phone or wallet and in a visible location within your home.
 If the emergency clinic is not in an area with which you’re familiar, make a test run so you’re not concerned about directions during an actual emergency.

 It’s a good idea to plan beforehand, but accidents do happen.
 If you find yourself dealing with a cat accident, Google “24 hour vet near me” or “emergency vet near me” and allow Google to use your location for the most accurate results.